david415/pymixpki/README.rst

 - STATE_CONNECTED       : Local and remote ephermal keys are known
 - STATE_HALF_INTRODUCED : Introduction sent but no acknowledgement was received
 - STATE_INTRODUCED      : Introduction send and acknowledgement received
+- STATE_HALF_UPDATED    : A mix has sent it's key rotation update to the keyserver
+- STATE_UPDATED         : A mix has received an ACK after sending a key rotation update to the keyserver
+- STATE_HALF_QUERIED    : A mix has sent it's query to the keyserver
+- STATE_QUERIED         : A mix has received a QueryResponse after sending a query

 error codes